U.S. Marshals warning residents not to fall for phone scam - South Carolina Radio Network

-The U.S. Marshals Service is warning South Carolina residents scammers are making calls telling people they have to pay a fine because they missed federal jury duty.
+The U.S. Marshals Service is warning South Carolina residents that scammers are making calls insisting that the person who answers the phone pay a fine because they missed federal jury duty.

-The U.S. Marshals in the District of South Carolina have been contacted from people statewide reporting they received suspicious calls from people claiming to be U.S. Marshals.
+The Marshals in the District of South Carolina have received reports of suspicious calls from scammers claiming to be U.S. Marshals.
 The caller claims the citizen failed to report for federal jury duty and has to pay a fine ranging from $300 to $3,000.
 The citizen is told the fine must be paid in pre-paid credit cards such as Green Dot/MoneyPak cards.
 The caller will either ask the card be delivered to a “runner” at a federal courthouse or ask for the account number on the card.

 Deputy U.S. Marshal Amanda Lyons says the calls may appear to be legitimate.
 They may give badge numbers or correct addresses for federal courthouses, U.S. Marshals offices or the names of federal judges